Dialogue with Churches, religious associations or communities, philosophical and non-confessional organisations

 The European Parliament’s dialogue with churches and philosophical organisations is a very important element in keeping Parliament close to the citizens who elected us, for social coherence and the democratic decision-making process.
 It has been a great honour for me to be put in charge of this dialogue by Parliament’s President Roberta Metsola in my capacity as First Vice-President.
 It is already the second time, that I take over this responsibility.

-If the European project is to retain the support of citizens, it must remain grounded in reality in order to help citizens in their daily lives.
-Churches, faith groups and philosophical organisations all across Europe are very much part of that everyday reality, part of the fabric of our communities across the cities, towns, villages and countryside of our 28 Member States.
+If the European project is to answer the challenges ahead, it must remain grounded in reality in order to help citizens in their daily lives.
+Churches, faith groups and philosophical organisations all across Europe are very much part of everyday reality for many citizens, part of the fabric of our communities across the cities, towns, villages and countryside of our 27 Member States.

-The EU’s dialogue with faith groups has been very consciously provided for under Article 17 of the Lisbon Treaty.
-This sends a clear signal that the EU is far more than just an economic organisation; it is fundamentally about people, working together for their dignity, and for the common good.
-In shaping EU policies and laws, it is vital that in we take full account of every dimension of the human person – economic yes, but also social, and even spiritual.
+The EU’s dialogue with them has been very consciously provided for under Article 17 of the Lisbon Treaty.
+This sends a clear signal that the EU is far more than just an economic organisation; it is fundamentally about people, about human dignity, and for the common good.
+In a world where every single political and social issue seems more and more technical, we need to keep in mind our values, our spirit.